suyash-rgb/Postal-Probe/README.md

 **cURL:** `http://localhost:8080/pincode-api/offices/district/{district}/type/{officeType}` <br>
 **Description:** <br>
     - Searches for offices by the provided district name and office type. <br>
-    - Returns an error message "No offices found for the specified district and office type" with a 404 status if no matching records are found. <br>
+    - Returns an error message `No offices found for the specified district and office type` with a 404 status if no matching records are found. <br>
     - Returns a list of Pincode objects if one or more records match the district and office type. <br><br>

 5. **Returns a list of Offices on entering the Division and OfficeType** <br>